 - Combine all ingredients except pecans into a large bowl.
 Beat with a whisk until well combined.
 Stir in the pecans.

-- Pour the filling into the pie crust and bake for 60 minutes or until set.
-Cool completely before serving.
+- Pour the filling into the pie crust and bake for 1 hour or until set.